 Many patients do not want to take the conventional treatment route for their anxiety disorder.
 This is where alternative treatment and complementary treatments come into play.

 At Progressive Medical Center, we do our very best to get to the root cause of the anxiety disorder.
 We find and resolve the underlying causes of anxiety to bring lasting calmness to your life.

 How is this possible?
 At our centers, we will balance the neurotransmitters, hormones, and the immune system to help reduce your anxiety.

 Additionally, we offer a number of alternative treatments for anxiety disorders, including:

 herbal remedies including: valerian, ashwagandha, vitamin B12, fish oil, chamomile, inositol, kava, passionflower, St. John’s Wort, and theanine

 dietary changes (eating a customized balanced diet)

 art, dance, or music therapy

-lifestyle changes (avoiding alcohol, avoiding sedatives, quitting smoking, getting enough sleep)
+lifestyle changes (some for a short-term reset and some longer term may include: avoiding alcohol, avoiding sedatives, quitting smoking, getting enough sleep)

-The two goals of alternative therapies to treat anxiety disorders:
+At Progressive, our three goals of alternative therapies to treat anxiety disorders are: